 It’s possible that many of your students have not encountered some of the scenarios that force them to choose between a respectful and disrespectful response.
 Model these with your own behavior and read alouds, but also give them scenarios to discuss in class.
 For example, “You’re walking on the bus, and you see garbage on the floor.
 It’s not your garbage.
 What do you do?” or “Your friend has a secret she wants to tell you, but your teacher is reading the class a story.
 What do you do?”
 Bringing up these scenarios before they happen will give your lucky little learners a chance to practice being respectful and understand what respect looks like in different situations.
-These scenario cards come with The Encouraging Classroom, so you’ll be ready to practice with your students right away!
+These scenario cards come with The Social Emotional Learning Curriculum, so you’ll be ready to practice with your students right away!

 Use Stop and Think Sheets

 Even with your best efforts, there will be times your students are disrespectful.
 Rather than just giving consequences, it’s best to allow them to reflect on their behavior with you and their parents.
 I do this with “Stop and Think Sheets”.
 Students reflect on the choice they made, choose an emotion (how they felt), and describe the choice they should make the next time.
 Give yourself room to make notes on the back of the sheet, and have parents sign on the parent signature line.
 It would be a good idea to make a parent contact via phone or email before this comes home.
 I also make a copy of the sheet before sending it home with the student.
-“Stop and Think Sheets” are also part of the “Respect” module in The Encouraging Classroom.
+“Stop and Think Sheets” are also part of the “Respect” module in The Social Emotional Learning Curriculum.

 If you found these ideas helpful, we suggest saving them to your Pinterest board.
 You can do that by clicking the button below.